بسم الله الرحمن الرحیم

 whereby you will reach your target (Paradise).”

-Ibn Mas’ud r.a. said that the sahabah would learn 10 ayat, memorize them, study them, reflect on them, practice on them, and THEN they move on to the next 10 ayat.
-Islam always teaches quality over quantity.
-So take it slow: study, internalize; then study some more and internalize some more.
+Ibn Mas’ud r.a. said that the sahabah would learn 10 ayat of the Qur’an, memorize them, study them, reflect on them, internalize them, practice on them, and THEN they move on to the next 10 ayat.
+Our beautiful Deen always teaches quality over quantity!

-When it comes to keeping up with our previous Ramadhan pace, well the reality is our ibadah, such as the Qur’an recitation, would decrease.
-Yes, we will fall a few steps down the ladder, but don’t allow ourselves to crash all the way back to our initial state.
-If we have a very busy or erratic schedule, then maintain a routine where we can recite and ponder at least one or two pages of the Qur’an everyday – consistently.
+So when it comes to keeping up with our previous Ramadhan pace, well the reality is our good deeds, such as Qur’an recitation and tadabbur, would decrease.
+Yes, we will fall a few steps down the ladder.
+But don’t allow ourselves to crash all the way back to our initial state.
+If we have a very busy or erratic schedule, then maintain a routine where we can recite and ponder at least one page of the Qur’an everyday – consistently.

-Basically: Always maintain a doable, progressive, and consistent pace.
+Basically this tip is all about always maintaining a doable, progressive, and consistent pace.
 The important idea of this tip is not only to be able to set an attainable and progressive goal, but a goal that also allows us to run at a consistent pace.
-Our daily schedule is different from one another, so don’t be intimidated by how much more our family and friends may be doing.
-Remind ourselves that the development of faith is a process not a contest.
+It’s important to realize that our daily schedules are different from one another, so don’t be intimidated by how much more our family and friends may be doing.
+The development of faith is a process not a contest!
 So set a progressive goal that you know you can achieve on a constant basis.
-Even Rasulallah s.a.w. said:
+How beautiful is the teaching of Rasulallah s.a.w. when he s.a.w. said:

 “Do good deeds properly, sincerely and moderately